narkisr/clojure-concurrency/clojure/05-agents.md

 !SLIDE code smaller
 .notes dispatchAction gets the current transaction, if it exists it sets the action on it
-       The Agent's queue implementation is based on Treiber's algorithm (see http://tinyurl.com/37mydc).
+       The Agent's queue implementation is based on Treiber's algorithm (see http://tinyurl.com/37mydc) for non blocking stack.

     @@@ java
      static void dispatchAction(Action action){